Skip to main content Skip to complementary content

 Data storage

-Qlik Cloud Data Integration does not transfer data into Qlik Cloud for the purposes of running a data pipeline, nor does it cache this data in Qlik Cloud.
-Data is only stored in Qlik Cloud if either of the following is true:
+Qlik Talend Data Integration does not transfer data into Qlik Cloud for the purposes of running a data pipeline, nor does it cache this data in Qlik Cloud.
+Data is only stored in Qlik Cloud if one of the following is true:

 • Qlik Cloud is the target platform